dbrady/bin/rspec_hash_diff_README.md

 ![RSpec Hash Diff Such Wow](rspec_hash_diff_such_wow.png)

+## How To Use It

+### OSX

+On OSX, `rspec_hash_diff` will read from a diff file on disk, but if you don't give it a filename, it will try to read from the OSX clipboard.
+This means you can look at the two-line diff output (the +red,-green lines), and triple click to select one whole line, then drag to the next line to grab the other hash.
+Hit Cmd-C to copy it, and you're golden.
+Just run the script.

+### Everybody Else

+Sorry, no clipboard support for you.
+Copy the two-line diff output (the +red,-green lines), paste them into a text editor, and save it as a file.
+Now run `rspec_hash_diff <filename>` to see the pretty differences.

 ## It's Not Perfect

 * I use JSON.pretty_generate to render the hashes in a pretty, line-oriented way